coreos/actions-lib/build-container/README.md

     # Default: <value of arches setting>
     pr-arches: ''

-    # Optional repository to push to (ignored for PR builds)
+    # Optional space-separated list of repositories to push to
+    # (ignored for PR builds)
     push: ''
 ```